dischord01/Containers_Workshop_Site/README.md

 touch newfile.adoc
 ```

-Then add the folder and file structure to the `_topicmap.adoc`
+Then add the folder and file structure to the `_topicmap.yml`

 ```
 ---